 of output data.

 Capacities of dummy edges define the maximum net amount of input/output data that can be transferred to/from the node respectively.
 Let us consider transfer of output files first.
 Let I out be the initial size of output data at a local storage which are ready to be transferred (output data of previously finished jobs).
-We also need to estimate the amount of new output data that will be created during the planing time interval
+We also need to estimate the amount of new output data that will be created during the planning time interval

 ∆T (output data of jobs that will finish during ∆T ).
 If most of the CPUs at the node